-- (For promoters) Can you describe something you especially enjoy about working here?
+- What is one thing you enjoy about working here?

 Follow-up questions to avoid

 - What would you say if we were to implement new feedback processes? [too hypothetical]

-As previously mentioned, eNPS can land anywhere in between -100 and 100.
-Because this is different from a percentage scoring system many are familiar with, managers often want to find out what score range is typical for a “good” eNPS.
-What are the top companies getting as their eNPS result?
-Is it ok to get a score below zero?
+Employee net promoter scores can land anywhere between -100 and 100.
+Because this differs from a percentage scoring system, managers often want to determine what score range is typically “good.”
+They may ask themselves: “What are the top companies getting as result?” or ”Is it OK to get a score below zero?”

 Effective ways to improve your eNPS

 Be honest about your eNPS

-Communicate your own investment in eNPS
+Communicate your own investment in the process

 Why you should use engagement surveys after eNPS

-Earlier we explained that eNPS should be distinct from surveys, because the conciseness and simplicity of eNPS makes them effective in ways that surveys are not.
-However, the reverse is also true – there are some things that only an engagement survey can reveal, so definitely don’t forget about them.
+We explained that eNPS should be separate from longer surveys because its conciseness and simplicity make it effective in ways engagement surveys are not.But some things can only be discovered during an employee engagement survey, so don’t forget about them.
 Again, eNPS is simply a good starting point.

-- Pride and accomplishment
+- Autonomy and enablement

 - Work environment

-- Reward, recognition and feedback
+- Recognition and feedback